scottbale/recordity/log.md

 Would be nice to add some additional logging to `restful.clj`, perhaps middleware that logs basic stats about the session (session id, count of records) for each request.

+## 12/22/20

+Rejiggered the CLI to use require strings "comma" etc. in place of the actual delimiter symbols.
+Mainly because space was a problem otherwise.
+Added some unit tests.

+Asked in Clojurians slack about how one makes an idiomatic CLI in Clojure these days.
+Got a variety of helpful answers:
+* in deps.edn, add an alias with `:main-opts` (this is what I went with)
+* cli-matic
+* babashka
+* docopt
+* plain old .clj file as a script that can be invoked directly

 ## Appendix - links

 * compojure